Meet Jay Image 12.12.24 PM.png

 That’s where I come in.

-After over twenty years of teaching, coaching, immersing myself in personal practice and geeking out on research, I’ve created a body of work that truly helps people to get out of their own way and to be who they are without the self-doubt, self-criticism and the added stress and anxiety.
+After over twenty years of teaching, coaching, immersing myself in personal practice and geeking out on research, I’ve created a body of work that can truly help you get out of your own way and be who you are without the self-doubt, self-criticism and the added stress and anxiety.

 Sometimes it seems silly and heartbreaking to me that we don’t just naturally know how to do this.
-But the more experience I’ve developed, the more I’ve come to appreciate just how many odds are stacked against us really being there for ourselves and being resilient.
-There are a whole slew of neurobiological, cultural and relational odds that make it hard for us to turn toward ourselves with empathy and to show up as ourselves with confidence and integrity in our work and relationships.
+But the more experience I’ve developed, the more I’ve come to appreciate just how many odds are stacked against you really being there for yourself and being resilient.
+There are a whole slew of neurobiological, cultural and relational odds that make it hard for you to turn toward yourself with empathy and to show up as yourself with confidence and integrity in your work and relationships.

-Because of that, the approach to learning how to stay with yourself and experience wellbeing has to be interdisciplinary and address the whole person.
+Because of that, the approach to learning how to stay with yourself and experience wellbeing has to be interdisciplinary and address your whole self.
 My work, then, is a blend of mindfulness, embodiment practices and psychological theories from different therapeutic modalities, all approached through the lens of Polyvagal Theory.

 In short, Polyvagal Theory is all about how to consciously work with yourself at the level of your nervous system.
-And because the nervous system so profoundly influences how we behave and the stories we tell ourselves about ourselves and the world around us, I’ve found that the foundation of any growth process is understanding how to work with it in a way that is conscious and embodied.
+And because the nervous system so profoundly influences how you behave and the stories you tell yourself about yourself and the world around you, I’ve found that the foundation of any growth process is understanding how to work with your nervous system in a way that is conscious and embodied.

-I consider myself an expert at helping people have their own back and care for, trust in and be who they are not because I’m naturally very good at it myself, but because I used to be so very, very bad at it and now I’m pretty damn decent.
+I consider myself an expert at helping you have your own back and care for, trust in and be who you are not because I’m naturally very good at it myself, but because I used to be so very, very bad at it and now I’m pretty damn decent.

 Empathy is my super power.
-That means I’m awesome at my job because I am really good at sensing the feelings of other people by imagining myself in their situation or their lives.
+That means I’m awesome at my job because I’m really good at sensing your feelings and experience.
 It also means that things like setting boundaries, managing big emotions and knowing how to be true to myself around other people have been hard won because my default setting is to orient myself to other peoples’ needs, comfort and thoughts about me.

 Who I am is also influenced by my commitment to my own continual learning and growth, which I’ve sought through over two decades of practicing yoga and meditation and working with therapists and coaches, and a lifetime of reading anything I can get my hands on.
 Most recently I’ve found the greatest sense of freedom, joy and a connection to something true in myself through a passion for riding motorcycles.